 opening and designed to carry the weight of the structure above.
 Usually

 concrete or steel in newer construction.
 Often timber in older buildings.

-Beetle Infestation -
+Beetle Infestation - larvae of various

 species of beetle, which tunnel, into timber causing damage (often called

 woodworm).
 Specialist treatment normally required.
 Can also affect

 Bellcast - thickening out of render, in a

 curved shape, to form a drip to deflect water.
 Usually found at the base of

 a wall, above the damp-proof course.

 drainage channel within an inspection chamber.
 Also known as "haunching".